Anand Mahindra says auto industry needs to switch to reporting retail and not wholesale volumes - Firstpost

-Anand Mahindra, chairman of Mahindra Group made his stand clear on Twitter on Sunday regarding the debate over whether the domestic automobile industry should report wholesale or retail figures every month.
+Anand Mahindra, Chairman, Mahindra Group made his stand clear on Twitter on Sunday regarding the debate over whether the domestic automobile industry should report wholesale or retail figures every month.
 He was all for retail figures over wholesale, according to a report in Business Today.

 The industry really needs to switch to reporting retail and not wholesale volumes.
 There are some strong signs of life in the market.
 And pipeline stocks have been slashed by controlling billings to dealers.
 Very appropriate stock levels now. https://t.co/Y6M1PcGcMT